 Systems and methods consistent with the principles of the invention may provide a reasonable surfer model that indicates that when a surfer accesses a document with a set of links, the surfer will follow some of the links with higher probability than others.
 This reasonable surfer model reflects the fact that not all of the links associated with a document are equally likely to be followed.
 Examples of unlikely followed links may include “Terms of Service” links, banner advertisements, and links unrelated to the document.

-Google’s original PageRank algorithm is based upon what its inventor referred to as the Random Surfer model, where it ranked pages on the Web based upon a probability that a person following links at random on the Web might end up upon a particular page:
+Google’s PageRank algorithm is based on what its inventor called the Random Surfer model, where it ranked pages on the Web on a probability that a person following links at random might end up upon a particular page:

 Years later, some search engineers at Google came out with a newer patent based upon something referred to as the Reasonable Surfer model, which looked at different probabilities involving the likelihood that a person might click upon certain links, and that those probabilities could determine how likely it might be that someone might click upon links to specific pages on the web, and end up at one of those pages.